Skip to content

 Why and When?

-Due to the current conflict in the middle-East, Oil prices have jumped to the highest levels since July 2022 and to make matters worse, the Rand has also weakened significantly against the US Dollar – all leading to much higher anticipated fuel prices for April 2026.
+Due to the current conflict in the middle-East, Oil prices have jumped to the highest levels since July 2022 and to make matters worse, the Rand has also weakened significantly against the US Dollar – all leading to much higher fuel prices.

-The price change came into effect on Wednesday April 1, 2026.
-The next change will take place on 6 May 2026.
+The latest price change came into effect on Wednesday May 6, 2026.
+The next change will take place on 3 June 2026.

 Final thought